 Pretty Recycled Flower: If you've ever wondered how to make flowers out of fabric, look no further than this Pretty Recycled Flower Pattern from Consumer Crafts.
 Learn how to make fabric flowers in no time!
 Use them to embellish purses or headbands for a cool look or even wear it as a fun brooch.

 Floaty Tulle Flowers: Flower patterns make great embellishments for scrapbook layouts, handmade cards, clothing, and jewelry.
 This tulle flower tutorial from Marti Wills shows you how to make faux flowers from tulle, the easy way.
 This beginner craft will help you learn how to make fabric flowers in no time.

 Upcycled Vintage Fabric Flowers: Fabric roses are a great craft because they can bloom at any time and in any climate!
 Save an old t-shirt and repurpose it to create your own Upcycled Vintage Fabric Flowers from Linda Peterson.
 Stick a flower anywhere - on your shirt, your shoes or in your hair!

 Ribbon Flower Pins: These beautiful pins could easily be used to add a floral touch to anything from a shirt to a bag, a scarf to a hat.
 You could also use these flowers to liven up a gift package.

-Denim Flower Brooch: Use old jeans to create this delightful embellishment.
-This fabric flowers tutorial will keep you busy and change the look of an otherwise boring piece of clothing.
+Denim Flower Brooch: Discover how to make fabric flowers using old jeans and create this delightful embellishment.
+This fabric flower tutorialwill keep you busy and change the look of an otherwise boring piece of clothing.

 Shabby Chic Denim Flowers: Shabby chic has never looked so fabulous.
 Once you learn how to make flowers out of fabric, you'll never want to buy the real thing ever again.